Blood cancer: mind and emotions

 - It’s normal to go through lots of emotional ups and downs – Having a down day is not going to make your cancer worse.

-- There are little things you can do to feel a bit better – Being kind to yourself, trying mindfulness or being more active can all help.
+- There are little things you can do to feel better – Being kind to yourself, trying mindfulness and staying as active as possible can all help.

 - You don’t have to go through this alone – We’re here for you.
 Join our online community or contact our Support Services Team for more support.

 If you’re not feeling great, it might feel overwhelming to think about making changes or finding new ways to cope.
 But this page is about small, simple things you can do to feel better in your daily life, even if you're taking extra precautions against coronavirus, or shielding because of a local lockdown.